 Using a car seat correctly makes a big difference.
-Even the right seat for your child's size may not properly protect your child in a crash unless it is used correctly.
-So take a minute to check to be sure.
+Even the right seat for your child's size must be used correctly to properly protect your child in a crash.

 Does your car have air bags?